James Damore Sues Google, Alleging Discrimination Against Conservative White Men

 Damore's lawyer, Harmeet Dhillon, says Damore was encouraged by his employer to share his opinion and should not have been fired for doing so, NPR's Laura Sydell reports.

-"They had this vague gestalt response saying he 'perpetuated gender stereotypes,' " Dhillon, who is also a Republican Party official, said.
+"They had this vague gestalt response saying he 'perpetuated gender stereotypes,' " Dhillon, who is a Republican Party official, said.
 "Well, Google perpetuates gender stereotypes about men every day."

 "The case was filed in California Superior Court," Laura reports.
-"Dhillon says in California it is illegal to discriminate against someone because of their political opinion."
+"Dhillon says in California, it is illegal to discriminate against someone because of their political opinion."
 Race and gender, meanwhile, are protected classes under both federal and state law.

 "When Damore was fired, Google CEO Sundar Pichai said that Google employees can express themselves, but that doesn't mean that anything goes," Laura notes.

-Damore's memo on Google's diversity efforts sparked immediate uproar when it was made public — not, for the most part, because of his criticism of bias and silencing of viewpoints at Google, but because of his repeated suggestion that women are biologically less suited for challenging tech jobs.
+When Damore's memo on Google's diversity efforts was made public, there was an immediate uproar — not, for the most part, because of his criticism of bias and silencing of viewpoints at Google, but because of his repeated suggestion that women are biologically less suited for challenging tech jobs.

 In the memo, Damore asserts that innate differences between men and women "may explain why we don't see equal representation of women in tech and leadership."
 Specifically, he asserts that women are on average, because of biological factors, more cooperative, more neurotic and less driven for status, making them less qualified for or interested in software engineering.

-(As Wired notes, Damore's factual assertions on sex differences range from the uncontroversial to the heavily disputed.
-Engineer and former Google employee Yonatan Zunger wrote that Damore "does not appear to understand engineering." )
+As Wired has noted, Damore's factual assertions on sex differences range from the uncontroversial to the heavily disputed.
+Engineer and former Google employee Yonatan Zunger wrote that Damore "does not appear to understand engineering."

 Google's efforts to achieve equal gender and race representation, by striving to hire from underrepresented groups and offering mentorships and classes for women and minorities, are discriminatory, Damore said in his memo.